FUSAKLA/promruval/docs/validations.md

   showExpectedForm: true # Optional, will show how the query should be formatted
   skipExpressionsWithComments: true # Optional, will skip the expressions with comments
 ```

+### LogQL expression validators

+#### `expressionIsValidLogQL`

+Fails if the expression is not a valid LogQL query.

+#### `logQlExpressionUsesRangeAggregation`

+Fails if the LogQL expression does not use any [range aggregation function](https://grafana.com/docs/loki/latest/query/metric_queries/#log-range-aggregations), which is required if used in rules.

 ### Other